-- a.
+a.
 Leadership and demonstrated excellence in C4 and Cyber in the maritime environment are the cornerstones of success for IP officers.
 Future leaders of the IP community must have a proven record at sea, in shore C4 and Cyber tours, and demonstrated technical IP expertise supporting naval and joint operations.
-Afloat and ashore tours in different geographic locations are highly valued as they demonstrate a breadth of experience and knowledge of global Navy operations. - b.
+Afloat and ashore tours in different geographic locations are highly valued as they demonstrate a breadth of experience and knowledge of global Navy operations.

+- Subj: ORDER CONVENING THE FY-25 PROMOTION SELECTION BOARDS TO CONSIDER OFFICERS IN THE LINE ON THE ACTIVE-DUTY LIST OF THE NAVY FOR PERMANENT PROMOTION TO THE GRADE OF LIEUTENANT COMMANDER - b.
 The IP community gains a significant number of officers through lateral transfer or re-designation, typically at 0-3 and 0-4.
 For promotion eligibility purposes, these officers will not have completed the IP- milestone assignments.
 As such, the board is encouraged to evaluate an officer's demonstrated sustained superior performance in warfare-appropriate billets (e.g., department head tours) and technical acumen to identify this aspect of a fully qualified officer.
 Officers are still expected to complete IP qualifications required for the promotion to the next paygrade. - c.
-Fully qualified IP commanders will: - (1) Be in or have completed their O-4 milestone assignment, or equivalent from previous community in the case of O-4 lateral transfers. - (2) Have completed the IP Intermediate Qualification. - d.
+Fully qualified IP lieutenant commanders will have: - (1) Completed the IP Basic Qualification. - d.
 Best qualified criteria is not a checklist, but rather a list of valued skills and achievements beyond the fully qualified criteria listed above that are indicative of officers prepared for selection to the next higher paygrade.
-The best qualified IP commanders will have: - (1) Demonstrated sustained superior performance in O-4 milestone assignments.

-- (2) Demonstrated superior performance in OPNAV or TYCOM assignments. - (3) Completed a technical post-graduate degree or inresidence education. - (4) Completed JPME Phase I.
+The best qualified IP lieutenant commanders will have: - (1) Completed or be in a deployable C4 or Cyber assignments including air, expeditionary, special warfare, subsurface, surface tours as an IP officer or in a previous community. - (2) Demonstrated superior performance in O-3 operational C4 or Cyber assignments. - (3) Superior performance as an instructor in IP/IW curriculums, including WTI. - (4) Progressed towards a technical post-graduate master's degree or in-residence education.